javaee/security-api/src/license/README.md

 # License Maven Plugin
-To treat license headers in a unified and compliant way, this project uses the Mycila Licnse Maven Plugin http://code.mycila.com/license-maven-plugin/
+To treat license headers in a unified and compliant way, this project uses the Mycila License Maven Plugin http://code.mycila.com/license-maven-plugin/

 In a (non-POM) project simply add: